Living Room Lighting Ideas

 First, choose a light bulb that’s easy on the eyes because no fixture can compensate for bad lighting.
 Once you have this nailed down, you can move on to selecting your desired aesthetic.
 For example, if you prefer subtle minimalism, recessed lighting or wall sconces may work best.
 Though, if bold and bright suits your style, a statement light fixture or neon sign may be for you.

-This guide is a deep dive into what your options are for creating your perfect living room lighting set-up.
+This guide is a deep dive into what some of your options are for creating your perfect living room lighting set-up, but these ideas could work throughout your home as well.

 Many living room lighting ideas begin with the chandelier — it’s a classic concept that can be iterated on, time and again.
 So why not consider a chandelier made with unconventional materials, like beads, tassels, or macrame?
 This chandelier manages to be both quirky and sophisticated.
 It’s tied together beautifully with millennial pink accents and a funky, chunky throw.